TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 (cua-mode t)
 ```

 I like Emacs to highlight the [matching parenthesis](https://www.emacswiki.org/emacs/ShowParenMode) whenever I'm on an opening or closing one.
-Please note that the word "parenthesis" here refers to what are more generally called [brackets](https://en.wikipedia.org/wiki/Bracket) in English, which inlcudes parentheses or round brackets `()`, curly brackets or curly braces `{}`, and square brackets `[]`
+Please note that the word "parenthesis" here refers to what are more generally called [brackets](https://en.wikipedia.org/wiki/Bracket) in English, which includes parentheses or round brackets `()`, curly brackets or curly braces `{}`, and square brackets `[]`

 ``` lisp
 ;; Show the matching parenthesis
 (show-paren-mode 1)
 ```

 Speaking of brackets, I like to have a way to automatically match the opened ones.
-This is good in Lisp because there are more parentheses than words, but also in other languages like Python ehn dealing with complex data structures.
+This is good in Lisp because there are more parentheses than words, but also in other languages like Python when dealing with complex data structures.
 Long story short, I mapped `C-]` to the auto-closing feature called `syntactic-close` (installed as a package)

 ``` lisp
 ;; Syntactic close